kelvinnpc/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to rename tag
+2. AddressBook confirms request with user
+3. User confirms request
+4. AddressBook renames the tag <br>
+Use case ends.

+**Extensions**

+1a.
+The tag to be renamed does not exist

+> 1a1.
+AddressBook shows an error message <br>
+  Use case ends.

+3a.
+User deny request

+> 3a1.
+Use case ends.

 ## Appendix C : Non Functional Requirements